kimnivore/kimnivore/README.md

 # Hi, I'm Kim 🤓

-***Full Stack Software Engineer***
+***I'm a Full Stack Software Engineer with a background in project management, business development and banking compliance. ***

 - 💗  I am passionate about creating clean, readable and reusable code.
 - ⭐  I am enthusiastic about taking on new challenges and consider myself a lifetime learner.
 - ⚡  I am here to share my personal projects, contribute to third-party projects, and to be inspired!
-- 🌱  I have a background in project management, business development and banking compliance.
 - 👩‍💻  I have experience in JavaScript, React, Redux, HTML, CSS, SQL, Node, Express, PostgreSQL, RESTful APIs and testing with Jest and Cypress.

 ***Connect with me***